 Spinach is more delicious and beneficial when bought fresh.
 Select leaves from the loose spinach bin, if possible, over the packaged varieties, which cost more and may not be as fresh.
 Look for thin stems, since this is a sign of younger leaves, and look for a crisp, springy texture, rich color, and a fresh, slightly sweet scent.
 Store it in a plastic bag in the crisper drawer.
 Before cooking or eating, wash thoroughly to be sure to remove any grit, especially with curly-leaf varieties.

-For a side dish, sauté in some olive oil and a squeeze of lemon and finish with a little salt and pepper.
+For a side dish, sauté spinach in some olive oil and finish it with a squeeze of lemon and a little salt and pepper.
 Cooked spinach is an easy vegetable to add to dishes – for example, it’s a delicious topping on a pizza.
-Or try it as a main ingredient like Cook For Your Life’s Sauteed Spinach with Raisins & Pine Nuts.
+Or try it as the starring ingredient in our Sauteed Spinach with Raisins & Pine Nuts.

 Pureed spinach can be added to soups, stuffed into pasta shells, or added as an ingredient of pesto.